fmalina/revisions-blocl/activism/thealternative.md

 neoliberal rejection of the caring society that emerged after the Second World War was anathema to us.

 Why would you want to create policies that are harmful to society?
-Why don’t we create a more human system?
+Why don't we create a more human system?

 If the progressives in England think the press is against them, consider this: